KeepEyeOnBall-Jose/hydracamv2/README.md

-# SportCamSync
+# HydraCam

 ## Overview
-SportCamSync is a mobile application designed for multi-device camera synchronization, intended for sports events like squash or padel matches.
-It allows a master device to control multiple slave devices’ cameras connected via a hotspot.
-The master device can start or stop camera recording or capture photos on the slave devices, which is useful for capturing different angles during a sports match.
+HydraCam is a mobile application designed for multi-device camera synchronization, intended for sports events like squash or padel matches.
+It allows a master device to control multiple slave devices' cameras connected via a hotspot.
+The master device can send commands to start or stop camera recording or capture photos on the slave devices, making it useful for capturing different angles during a sports match.

 ## Architecture and Components